• Skip to primary navigation

 I don't have a sprouting lid or a quart jar.
 What should I do?

 No problem.
 Use any clean glass jar.
-Then you can use a damp paper towel or paper coffee filter and rubber band instead of the lid.
+Then you can use a damp paper towel, coffee filter, and rubber band instead of the lid.
 You could even use cheesecloth, but the key is good air circulation.

 I found that the coffee filter gave better results.
 Maybe it had better air circulation.